I’m naked. Well, almost. I’m wearing only a fig leaf. Overcoming the discomfort is part of the reason why I write.

 That’s the way it feels sometimes, writing this blog.
-Looking at my comfort zone through the rear view mirror.
 I enjoy it.
 But It’s exposing.

-To be clear, I’ve no qualms about sharing the content of the stories.
+To be clear, I have no qualms about sharing the content of the stories.
 That’s just life.
-It’s posting something I’ve written, for all to see.
-That’s the scary part.
+It’s posting something I’ve written, for all to see that’s scary.
 At least it was.
-I’m mostly over that now.
+Not anymore.
+Loss of that fear is freeing.

 I’d wanted to try writing stories for a long time.
 But I procrastinated.
 My excuse was lack of inspiration.
-A self-imposed obstacle I overcame by using my own experiences as material.
-There was, it turned out, quite a lot to play with.
+A self-imposed obstacle I overcame using my own experiences as material.
+There was, it turned out, quite a lot to of material play with.

-Receiving feedback on your writing, good or bad, is the best way to improve.
+Receiving feedback on writing, good or bad, is the best way to improve.
 I was thrilled when a friend, a published author (looking at you Nigel), said of my first post ‘very tense and evocative… Looking forward to the next part’.
 I needed that validation.
-But you have to take the rough with the smooth.
+You have to take the rough with the smooth though.
 Another friend said my writing style is ‘a bit verbose’.
 Ouch.

-I love it most when a reader tells me they laughed out loud.
+When a reader tells me they laughed out loud there’s a sense of warm satisfaction.
 Silently, I hope it’s at one of the parts I intended to be funny.

-Some family characters are, sadly, no longer alive.
-I use the blog to reminisce about their bonkers sense of humour.
-I’m not above using fart stories for a cheap laugh, and neither were they.
-Let’s face it, the comedy larder always has a well-stocked shelf of fart jokes.
-My family are not prudes in this area.
+Some family characters I’ve mentioned are, sadly, no longer alive.
+I use the blog to remember, and enjoy, their humour.
+I’m not above fart stories.
+Neither were they.
+Let’s face it, the comedy cupboard has a well-stocked shelf of fart jokes.
+My family embrace cheeky (rude) humour.
 To illustrate, my maternal great grandmother’s legacy is a selection of colourful phrases to describe fart types.
 A sample:

 ‘That one had its slippers on!’ = secretive, silent, noxious